denispol/Toutui/README.md

 For general feedback/questions than can't be in issues, use [discussions](https://github.com/AlbanDAVID/Toutui/discussions).

 ### 🍏 **macOS**
-The app is developed and tested on linux distributions.
+The app is developed and tested on linux distributions so it's may be difficult to use it on macOS.
 However, we try to make it compatible with macOS but some issues are present for now:
 - `cvlc` option is not available.

 ### 🎨 **UI**